mark-watson/SwiftAI-book/manuscript/deeplearning_intro.md

 ## Simple Multi-layer Perceptron Neural Networks

 I use the terms Multi-layer perceptron neural networks, backpropagation neural networks and delta-rule networks interchangeably.
 Backpropagation refers to the model training process of calculating the output errors when training inputs are passed in the forward direction from input layer, to hidden layers, and then to the output layer.
 There will be an error which is the difference between the calculated outputs and the training outputs.
 This error can be used to adjust the weights from the last hidden layer to the output layer to reduce the error.
 The error is then backprogated backwards through the hidden layers, updating all weights in the model.
-I have detailed example code in any of my older artificial intelligence books.
-Here I am satisfied to give you an intuition to how simple neural networks are trained.
+I have detailed example code in several of my older artificial intelligence books.
+Here I am satisfied to give you an intuition of how simple neural networks are trained.

 The basic idea is that we start with a network initialized with random weights and for each training case we propagate the inputs through the network towards the output neurons, calculate the output errors, and back-up the errors from the output neurons back towards the input neurons in order to make small changes to the weights to lower the error for the current training example.
 We repeat this process by cycling through the training examples many times.